rhefner1/docker-metabase/README.md

 # docker-metabase w/MongoDB backend
 To get started, do the following:
+- Drag CSV files to import into MongoDB into `importer/files_to_import/`.
+If you have different kinds of files, you may need to make modifications to the import script.
+- Look at the environment variables for the importer in `docker-compose.yml`.
+Change the database and collection names if desired.
+- For the first run only, change IMPORT_RUN to "true".
+Then change it back to "false" so you don't have new documents being imported every time you restart the containers.
-- Start metabase`docker-compose up`
+- Start metabase: `docker-compose up`
-- In another terminal, start another Mongo container: `docker run -it mongo:3.2 bash`
-- In another terminal, find the container ID of the container just started: `docker ps`
-- Copy file into container: `docker cp ./file.csv CONTAINER_ID:/`
-- Connect container to Mongo network: `docker network connect metabase_stack CONTAINER_ID`
-- Inspect network and get IP of Mongo container: `docker network Inspect metabase_stack`
-- Run the import tool, replacing IP and filename: `mongoimport --host=172.19.0.2 -d groupme -c groupme --type csv --file ./file.csv --headerline`
 - Open http://localhost:3000 to get to the Metabase setup wizard.
-When setting up the database, use the IP address from the previous step.
+When setting up the database, use "mongodb" as the IP address for MongoDB and the data from the environment variables.
 No authentication is set up.
+-